Introduction

 Many small businesses invest in a website expecting it to attract new customers, only to find that they just aren’t appearing in Google search results or AI-generated answers.

 Search Engine Optimisation (SEO) can address this.
 Unfortunately, SEO often feels complicated and confusing.
-You’ll hear experts talking about things like schema markup, backlinks and discoverability, and all of a sudden it feels like you need a degree just to start making sense of it.
+You’ll hear experts talking about things like schema markup and LLM.txt files and all of a sudden it feels like you need a degree just to start making sense of it.

 In reality, good SEO is built around three core pillars: